Master of Optometry

 Clinical placements are an integral part of Deakin’s optometry program.
 You will undertake a variety of short-term industry placements during the Master of Optometry and spend the final six months of the course as a ‘student resident’ in a range of clinical optometric and medical settings.
 These extensive clinical rotations will enable you to consolidate your knowledge and skills in supported environments under the supervision of qualified optometrists.

-Clinical rotations may also include time in outer metropolitan, regional and/or rural settings.
+Clinical rotations will include time in both metropolitan and regional or rural settings.